 Funding your project

 Mini-grants are available to support faculty and students seeking to embark on undergraduate research projects.
-Each year, the URI will award six faculty grants up to $500.

 The purpose of this grant is to support the development of pedagogical methods supporting undergraduate research methods among faculty and research skills among students.